Wastl-B/MarkdownWiki/README.md

 I have also prepared this repo including some placeholder Markdowns as [Demo](https://markdownwiki.lymbycfyk.de).

 Currently, there is only the template from the demo available, but I am planning to publish more templates.
+These Templates are hostet on [Gitlab](https://gitlab.com/MarkdownWiki/Templates).

 # Table of content
 - [Requirements](#requirements)